carpentries-incubator/python-humanities-lesson/episodes/02-index-slice-subset.md

 >   in the "authors" DataFrame.
 How many records contain these values?
 >
 > 3. Experiment with other queries.
 Create a query that finds all rows with a
->   weight value > or equal to 0.
+>   Page Count value > or equal to 1.
 >
 > 4. The `~` symbol in Python can be used to return the OPPOSITE of the
 >   selection that you specify in Python.
 It is equivalent to **is not in**.
->   Write a query that selects all rows with sex NOT equal to 'M' or 'F' in
+>   Write a query that selects all rows with Date NOT equal to 1500 or 1600 in
->   the "surveys" data.
+>   the "authors" data.
 {: .challenge}